Men don’t understand endometriosis…

 Endometriosis is a long-term chronic condition in which tissue similar to the lining of the womb grows in other places, such as the ovaries and fallopian tubes.

-Symptoms of endometriosis include pain in the lower tummy or back called “pelvic pain”, severe periods, pain during or after sex.
+Symptoms of endometriosis include pain in the lower tummy or back called “pelvic pain”, severe periods, and pain during or after sex.
 All that usually adds up to more symptoms, including fatigue, IBS, and so-called “endo-belly”.

 The only way to truly diagnose endometriosis is by having surgery called “laparoscopy”.
 This is also the most effective and known treatment.